koleada/Cyber-Range/Active-Directory/Group-Policy/README.md

 Security filtering gives us the ability to change that ACL

-So for a given GPO, we can remove the Authenticated Users group from it, meaning just being in the Authenticated Users group is not sufficient to read or apply the policy.
+So, for a given GPO, we can remove the Authenticated Users group from it, meaning just being in the Authenticated Users group is not sufficient to read or apply the policy.
 We can then select specific security groups that should be able to read and apply that policy.

 Depending on the environment, our OU structure could potentially perfectly mirror the reality of the business layout and necessity in terms of roles and the policy that would be applied.
 However, this is often not the case, especially in larger environments.
 Reality tends to be filled with exceptions to the rules, which is really where security filtering shines.